 As Atlassian consultants, we've implemented numerous ITSM solutions, in varying degrees of complexity and for different types of businesses, for startups all the way to large enterprises.
 One of the most challenging parts of these implementations is often to map out all of the different organizational processes and then, to translate them into perfectly matching workflows in Jira.
 This should really be done in collaboration with the customer, in order to get their processes right while still keeping best practices from sources like Atlassian and the ITIL Framework in mind throughout the process.

-In this blog, we will tell you more about how we implement best practices when it comes to Jira Service Desk workflows.
+In this blog, we will tell you more about how we implement best practices when it comes to Jira Service Management workflows.

 Besides the fact that all organizations are different from one another, every implementation we work on starts with a basic workflow.
 Of course, some customers have processes that may require a lot more custom adjustments than others, but there's always this basic workflow we like to start with.
 From there the flows for incidents, service requests, changes and problems are easily designed and further customized to fit the customer's needs.